ElektraInitiative/libelektra/doc/help/elektra-faq.md

 # Frequently Asked Questions #

+## Isn't it easier to implement a new parser than to use Elektra? ##

+No, it is not.
+And even if it were, the story does not end with implementing a configuration file parser but, at least, you also need:

+- operating-system-specific code to locate configuration files
+- tools to change the configuration files
+- validation to make such changes user friendly

+Every successful project has implemented most features Elektra has.
+But Elektra has the distinctive advantage that you can pick the features as you need them.
+Not used plugins do not cause any overhead or dependency.
+If you need new plugins or bindings, there is a community which can help you.
+Furthermore, Elektra has a defined API and you can swap implementations as needed.

+So it pays off to use Elektra -- in the short and in the long term.

 ## I am stuck.
 Where can I get help? ##

 If this FAQ does not contain your question, [please open an issue](http://git.libelektra.org/issues).